18F/identity-loadtest/agnesloadtest/lt-myssasp/README.md

 # Loadtest Environments

-To set up a fake-ssa environment, you should be able to look at the changes in https://gitlab.login.gov/lg-public/identity-eks-control/-/merge_requests/120 and edit your environment to create all the users you need and to set up `application.yml` to have the proper things in it.
+To set up a lt-myssasp environment, you should be able to look at the changes in https://gitlab.login.gov/lg-public/identity-eks-control/-/merge_requests/120 and edit your environment to create all the users you need and to set up `application.yml` to have the proper things in it.

-Then, `cp -rp fake-ssa yoursp` and edit all the files in there and edit all the files so that they have the proper env in it either by hand, or with a command like
+Then, `cp -rp lt-myssasp yoursp` and edit all the files in there and edit all the files so that they have the proper env in it either by hand, or with a command like
 ```
 find yourenv -type f -exec sed -i '' 's/agnesloadtest/your_loadtest_cluster_name_/g' '{}' \;
-find yourenv -type f -exec sed -i '' 's/fake-ssa/yourenv/g' '{}' \;
+find yourenv -type f -exec sed -i '' 's/lt-myssasp/yourenv/g' '{}' \;
-find yourenv -type f -exec sed -i '' 's/fake-ssa/yoursp/g' '{}' \;
+find yourenv -type f -exec sed -i '' 's/lt-myssasp/yoursp/g' '{}' \;
 ```

 Then edit all the files to set up the particular tests and # of users and so on that